Moose rescued after falling into basement of Colorado home, damaging ping-pong table - NewsBreak

 BRECKENRIDGE, Colorado ( KDVR ) – This is a sight you don’t see every day.

-A moose needed to be rescued by Colorado Parks and Wildlife after stumbling into the basement of a home in Breckinridge on Monday, CPW reported.‘Aquamation’: New technology provides pet owners an alternative to cremation
+A moose needed to be rescued by Colorado Parks and Wildlife after stumbling into the basement of a home in Breckinridge on Monday, CPW reported.334 pounds of marijuana seized at Antioch storage unit

 Officers with CPW were notified of the situation around 3:30 p.m., after the animal had fallen through a snow-covered window well while grazing nearby.